 We service pediatric patients on a case by case basis.
 Family programs are common and more likely than individual pediatric patients.

 Example of the typical staffing model.

 - Registered Nurse

 - Certified Personal Trainer and/or Exercise Physiologist

-Currently, CoreLife has over 35 offices located in Maryland, Pennsylvania, Delaware, North Carolina, and Alabama.
-A full list of locations is below.
+Currently, CoreLife has over 30 offices located in Maryland, Delaware, and North Carolina.
+View all locations.